ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/install/_index.md

 This means that the easiest option for getting Butler SOS up and running is usually to install it on one of your Sense servers.

 That said, it is probably better system design to run Butler SOS (and maybe other members of the [Butler family](https://github.com/ptarmiganlabs)) on their own server, maybe using some flavour of Linux (lower cost compared to Windows).
+Windows servers work equally well though.

 In this case you might want to consider exporting the Sense CA certificate from one of your Sense servers, and then install it on the Linux server.
 This *should* technically not be needed for Butler SOS to work correctly - as long as you specify the correct root.pem file in the Butler SOS config file, you should be ok.